top of page

 Prep Work :

-Depending on the location of your skin cancer, you may be able to wear your street clothes, or you may need to put on a hospital gown.
-The Mohs surgeon examines the spot where you had your biopsy and may mark it with a pen for reference.
-The doctor positions you for best access, which may mean sitting up or lying down.
+Depending on the location of your skin cancer, you may be able to wear your regular clothes, or you may need to put on a gown.
+The site is examined where you had your biopsy and is marked with a pen for reference.
+You will be positioned to allow for the best access, which may mean sitting up or lying down.
 A surgical drape is placed over the area.
-If your skin cancer is on your face, that may mean you can’t see what’s happening, but the doctor talks you through it.
-The surgeon then injects a local anesthesia, which numbs the area completely.
+If your skin cancer is on your face, that may mean you can’t see what’s happening, but the staff will talk you through it.
+The area is then injected with local anesthesia (typically lidocaine with epinephrine is used), which numbs the area completely.
 You stay awake throughout the procedure.

 Top Layer Removal :